microsoft/mwt-ds-louiemart/README.md

    - Use integrated Windows authentication

-7. After install you will see the commerce website page with a sidebar containing some system trace messages like below.
+7. After install you will see the commerce website page with a sidebar containing some system trace messages

+**Note**: The website is built for demo purposes only so will not work properly if there are multiple concurrent user sessions.